And Then Sometimes A Night Of

 We then went to a parody follow-up to the movie Black Like Me called Hung Like Me and follows Mary Gross's transition into becoming Pee-Wee Herman as if in the real world she was actually him in reality, exploring what it's like to be a man.

 This was followed by a sketch that took place in a high school classroom where Billy Crystal is pitching Winston University as the college for the children to apply to.
-At first, the kids seem uninterested, then Billy gets their teacher to leave and tell the secret of the school after warning them that is they tell anyone about it, they will be tracked down and killed which doesn't really scare the kids once they learn that the secret to the college is how they take the money from the parents and split it with the kids and they don't have to go to a single class to graduate with a degree and a decent GPA as long as they don't die for spilling the beans on this scam.
+The kids all seem uninterested until Billy tricks the teacher into leaving the room.
+This is when he reveals the secret of the school after warning the class that if anyone speaks of this scheme, they will be tracked down and killed.
+This doesn't really scare the kids once they learn that the secret to the college is that the school takes the money from the parents to split with the kids.
+In exchange for their silence students don't have to go to a single class to graduate with a degree and a decent GPA.

 Family In The Attic is a sketch where another Anne Frank type family is discovered in an attic forty years after WWII was over.
 It turned out that there was a mix-up amongst the hosting family as to who let them out after the war was over.
 The family in the attic turns out to be so annoying that the hosting family decides to create a lie that the war is still going and barricades the family into the attic after claiming to hear the SS on the move.